top of page

 Dodecanese, Greece

-Dabs of colour from the town soften the obdurate limestone, parched oregano and scorched sage which characterise the island of Symi.
-Perhaps it’s no surprise then that most of the town’s buildings are built of sponge.
+Dabs of colour from the town soften the obdurate limestone, parched oregano and scorched sage which characterise the island's terrain.
+Perhaps it’s no surprise then that most of the town’s buildings are made of sponge.

 OK, not literally.

-Nowhere more noble than on the Kali Strata, Symi’s very own version of Park Lane.
+Nowhere's more noble than on the Kali Strata, Symi’s very own version of Park Lane.
 It winds 500 lung busting steps up from Yialos (the harbour town) to Horio (the upper town).
-Wealthy merchants built impressive villas, designed to both see the steps, and be seen from them.
+Wealthy merchants built impressive villas, few with much of a harbour view.
+They were designed to see the steps, or more importantly, be seen from them.
 Nowadays it’s impossible to stroll the Kali Strata without playing several rounds of the familiar holiday game ‘That’s the one I’d do up’.

 Symi 8064.jpg

-Or there's the Kataraktis.
-I've dubbed it Stairway to Heaven.
-It takes a back route, directly up the side of the mountain to the somewhat more lowly upper town.
-The name derives from the Greek word for waterfall.
-Which tells you something!
-But the views are refreshing and although you’ll be well and truly soaked-through with sweat by the top, the slice of paradise that awaits is worth the mild purgatory.
+Katarraktis derives from the Greek word for waterfall, which tells you something!
+(The YouTube link below paints an even more vivid picture).
+The views are certainly refreshing and although you’ll be well and truly soaked-through with sweat by the top, the slice of paradise that awaits you is worth the mild purgatory.

-In terms of ‘not to miss’ sights, you’ve probably gathered that Symi doesn’t really have any.
+In terms of ‘not to miss’ sights, you may have gathered that Symi doesn’t really have any.
 Yes, there’s a museum and something called a ‘castle’, but really, every twist and turn, crumbling wall, and lofty panorama is not to be missed.
 Hence the focus on wandering and finding.
-The harbour is all about amazing reflections and views up, while the upper town is all about run down beauty and views all around.
-Everything in between is why you really need several days to ‘do’ Symi.

 Symi 8405.jpg

 On the subject of eating, the stand out taverna is Tholos.
 The view across to Turkey makes the perfect amuse bouche.
-Followed by a starter called ‘fava’, which when served they describe as ‘hummus’.
-Whatever, it’s nothing like any dip you’re used to.
-And of course, don’t miss Symi shrimp, if they're in season.
+Followed by a starter called ‘fava’, which when served, they describe as ‘hummus’.
+Whatever, it’s nothing like any dip you’ve ever dipped.

 I’ve already bigged up the Kali Strata.
-At the top is a taverna by the same name.
-You’ll no doubt wander in there a fair bit!
+At the top is an upscale taverna by the same name.
+You’ll no doubt find yourself in there a fair bit!
+I can picture nowhere nicer.

 Also worth a shout is Pantelis, down beside the yachts.
 You’ll need to book before those yachties nab all the tables.

 There are plenty of intermediate hotels and airbnbs throughout town.
 But there’s really only one place to stay.
-The views from the terrace were part of the inspiration for this blog.
-It's so good, it’s top secret.
+With a balcony giving onto the best show in town: the sun's journey across and around this tutti fruity concoction.
+The views from the terrace are the inspiration for this blog.

 But not before securing my own booking!